 Glutamine – Uses and Functions

 The human body synthesizes more amount of glutamine which is further involved in numerous biochemical process of life.
-It involves the metabolic process occurring in kidney and the liver, etc. Some of the functions and glutamine uses are as follows.
+It involves the metabolic process occurring in the kidney and the liver, etc. Some of the functions and glutamine uses are as follows.

 - Glutamine helps in the synthesis of proteins in the human body.

 - It helps the body in the formation of energy and this amino acid is said to be the highest concentration of a free-floating amino acid within the blood.